Skip to content

 Planning applications have to be decided in line with the relevant local planning authority’s (LPA) development plan – unless there is a very good reason not to do so.

-The development plan incorporates the local development plan for that area, and must have regard to the Wales spatial plan.
-For more information about Wales spatial plan and local development plans, please see our guidance on the planning system1.
+The development plan incorporates the local development plan for that area, and must have regard to Future Wales: The National Plan 2040.
+For more information about the national plan and local development plans, please see our guidance on the planning system1.
 National planning policies, such as those contained in minerals planning policy Wales, technical advice notes and circulars are material considerations.

 When deciding whether a planning application is in line with its Development Plan, the LPA will consider the following: